ausmeyer/ausmeyer.github.io/index.md

 Follow me on twitter <a href="https://twitter.com/austingmeyer">@austingmeyer</a>

 ### Current Affliation
-I am a member of the lab of Dr. <a href="http://wilkelab.org/">Claus Wilke</a> at the University of Texas at Austin.
+Starting June 15th, 2017 I will be a resident in Columbus, OH.
+If you want to see me, you can schedule an appointment at the South High Primary Care Center.